-The original recipe couldn’t have been more midwestern if it tried, unless perhaps it somehow worked in gobs of ranch dressing, which would be impressive even for midwesterners, in a dessert.
+The original recipe couldn’t have been more midwestern if it tried, unless perhaps it somehow worked in gobs of ranch dressing or 8 kinds of cheese.

 Needless to say, I thought it might be appropriate to work out a recipe that required a smidgeon less than 2 lbs of peanut butter and powdered sugar… each.